 We build a culture of excellence through integrity, respect, collaboration, innovation, and responsiveness.
 The five pillars are as follows:

-- Integrity - We strive to build the public's trust by maintaining the highest standards of accountability, consistency, and transparency.
+- Integrity - We strive to build the public's trust by maintaining the highest standards of accountability, consistency, equity, and transparency.

 - Respect - We approach all people with compassion and dignity, recognizing the importance of diversity, so that we may enrich the well-being of everyone.